hybridgroup/gobot/README.md

 ```

 Afterwards have a look at the [examples directory](./examples).
 You need to find an example matching your platform for your
 first test (e.g. "raspi_blink.go").
-Than build the binary, transfer it to your target and run it.
+Than build the binary (cross compile), transfer it to your target and run it.

 `env GOOS=linux GOARCH=arm GOARM=5 go build -o ./output/my_raspi_bink examples/raspi_blink.go`

 > Building the code on your local machine with the example code above will create a binary for ARMv5.
 This is probably not
 > what you need for your specific target platform.
+Please read also the platform specific documentation in the platform
+> subfolders.

 ### Create your first project